kschan0214/sepia/README.md

 `qsm_hub` serves with two purposes:

 1. acts as a hub to allow user to choose different QSM (pre)processing methods.
-2. allows fast method parameter adjustments with the GUI
+2. provide interface to allow fast method parameter adjustments

-Instead of focusing providing processing methods of its own (indeed there are some methods implemented by me), large amount of effort was paid to create wrappers/macros to provide interface to incorporate different methods.
+Instead of providing processing methods of its own (indeed some methods are implemented by me), large amount of efforts were paid to create wrappers/macros to provide interface to incorporate different methods.

 `qsm_hub` provides a tool to produce QSM (and related) map easily.
 It is particularly suitable for testing the best pipeline to process the multi-echo GRE (mGRE) data.

-Once you find the best setting of the processing pipeline (and more familiar with `qsm_hub`), you might wish to dive into the wrapper functions for batch processing.
+Once you find the best setting of your processing pipeline (and more familiar with `qsm_hub`), you might wish to dive into the wrapper functions for batch processing.

 Standard QSM data processing usually involves the following procedures:

-0. convert DICOM phase values to wrapped phase values
+0. convert DICOM phase values (4096,4095) to wrapped phase values (-pi,pi)
-1. Phase unwrapping and total field recovery
+1. phase unwrapping and total field recovery
-2. Background field removal
+2. background field removal
-3. QSM (sometimes people just call it dipole field inversion)
+3. QSM (sometimes people also call it dipole field inversion)

-qsm_hub provides 4 standalone for the above procedures:
+`qsm_hub` provides 4 standalone applications for the above procedures:

 1. **QSMHub (One-stop QSM processing)**
 	one-stop platform from loading the mGRE data(either NIfTI or DICOM) to generating susceptibility map
 2. **Phase unwrapping**
 	standalone to convert complex-valued mGRE data (DICOM or NIfTI) to unwrapped total field map
 3. **Background field removal**
-	standalone to remove background field contribution from a total fieldmap to produce a local field map
+	standalone to remove background field contribution from a total field map to produce a local field map
 4. **QSM**
 	standalone to map magnetic susceptibility source from a local field map

-Apparently this toolbox is still in development, so you should expect to encounter some bugs.
+Apparently this toolbox is still in development, so you may expect to encounter some bugs.

 If you have any question or you would like to report bug please feel free to contact me k.chan@donders.ru.nl (Kwok-Shing Chan).